 Fire & Rescue

 The Corona De Tucson Fire District provides protection for our citizens and visitors.
 This includes protection of life and property from the destructive forces of fire and enviroment.
 Corona De Tucson Fire operates out of two fire stations, each with its own crews and emergency response vehicles.
-We currently have two type 1 engines, one type 3 engine, one type 6 brush truck, and a type 2 water tender with a type 1 water tender on order.
+We currently have two type 1 engines, one type 3 engine, one type 6 brush truck, and a type 1 water tender.
 We also provide advanced and basic life support at medical emergencies, participate in search and rescue operations, and provide other life saving measures as needed.
 Corona De Tucson Fire also provides mutual aid both in and out of state to help with devastating wildfire assignments as well as automatic aid and contractual aid with surround communities.

 Emergency medical services

 The Corona De Tucson Fire District Emergency Medical Service Division is dedicated to providing the highest level of service to our customers with 100% of our fire fighters being cross trained as EMT's and/or Paramedics utilizing evidence based protocols and state of the art equipment.
-CDTFD is medically based with Tucson Medical Center which is an accredited chest pain center as well as a comprehensive stroke center.
-TMC provides CDTFD with on-line and off-line medical direction as well as continuing education and quality improvement keeping all of our EMT's and Paramedics current of all the latest medical treatments and research.
+CDTFD is medically based with Carondelet St. Joseph's Hospital which is an accredited chest pain center as well as a comprehensive stroke center.
+St. Joseph's provides CDTFD with on-line and off-line medical direction as well as continuing education and quality improvement keeping all of our EMT's and Paramedics current of all the latest medical treatments and research.